-Provision of affordable housing/shared ownership should be encouraged; the Parish Council and a registered provider should be involved to help identify the scale and nature of need for such housing locally.
+Provision of affordable housing/shared ownership is encouraged where this is commensurate with the scale and nature of need for such housing locally.

-We are concerned that a blanket policy of provision, which doesn't take account of the actual affordable/shared ownership housing need in the area, could be counterproductive.
-The Parish Council and local Housing Association should be able to suggest the scale and type of housing that is needed in the area and so should be involved in decisions regarding its provision.
+4.6.1 We are concerned to ensure provision which takes account of the actual affordable/shared ownership housing need in the area.
+The Parish Council is keen for itself and local Housing Associations to be involved in identifying the scale and type of housing that is needed in the area.